stormpath/stormpath-sdk-node/one-dot-o.md

 * Implement OAuthClientCredentialsAuthenticationResult, which is going to look very much like OAuthPasswordGrantAuthenticationResult

+* Remove OAuthIdSiteTokenGrantAuthenticator, replcaed by OAuthStormpathTokenAuthenticator

+* OAuthRefreshTokenGrantAuthenticationResult and JwtAuthenticationResult become OAuthAccessTokenResult

 ## Miscellany

 * `Stregnth` should be renamed to `PasswordStrengthPolicy`, and PasswordPolicy.getStrength() should be getPasswordStrengthPolicy()